 Welcome back to this series on sublimation!
 Today we’re talking blanks and substrates.

 In sublimation printing, you need a special blank or substrate with a poly-coating or enough polyester (we’ll cover that later) to transfer the design.
 A regular kitchen mug or 100% cotton t-shirt won’t work.
-If you use an item that isn’t meant for sublimation, you’re going to be disappointed in the results.
-Trust me!
+If you use an item that isn’t meant for sublimation, you’ll end up with a faded design or no design at all.

 What is a Blank or Substrate?